KOMON Mug Pair

 KOMON Mug Pair – Everyday Moments with a Touch of Japanese Tradition

 Elevate your daily coffee or tea ritual with the KOMON Mug Pair, a beautifully crafted set of two porcelain mugs inspired by traditional Japanese textile patterns.
-Each mug is adorned with a distinct komon motif—such as the flowing waves of seigaiha, symbolizing peace and longevity, and the cheerful mame-shibori, known for its joyful dotted design.
+Each mug features a distinct komon motif—such as the flowing waves of seigaiha, symbolizing peace and longevity, and the cheerful mame-shibori, known for its joyful dotted design.
+These mugs invite you to enjoy your favorite brew while immersing yourself in a world of classic design.

-Thoughtfully sized at 3.35 inches in diameter × 3.54 inches high (85 × 90 mm) with a generous 12.85 fl oz (380 ml) capacity, these mugs are as practical as they are meaningful.
-Their sleek silhouettes and timeless monochrome palette make them a natural fit in both Japanese and Western interiors.
+Thoughtfully sized at a comfortable 3.35 inches in diameter × 3.54 inches high (85 × 90 mm) with a generous 12.85 fl oz (380 ml) capacity, the mugs strike an ideal balance between form and function, making them perfect for your morning coffee or evening tea.
+Their sleek silhouettes and monochrome palette seamlessly complement both Japanese and Western interiors, providing an effortless elegance to your tableware.

-Crafted from high-quality porcelain and presented in a minimalist die-cut box, this pair makes a thoughtful gift or a refined addition to your own tableware collection.
-Whether you're starting your day or winding down, these mugs add cultural depth and elegance to the moment.
+Crafted from fine porcelain and presented in a minimalist die-cut box, this pair makes a refined addition to your own collection or an exceptional gift for someone special.
+Whether starting your day or winding down, these mugs enhance the moment with cultural depth and sophistication.

 The Symbolism Behind Each Plate